 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 76 patients as carers (2% of the practice list).
-The practice engaged with West Suffolk Family Carers, a local charity who regularly attended the practice and identified carers who needed extra support.
+The practice had identified 171 patients as carers (2% of the practice list).
+The practice was engaged with the local Carers' Prescription Service, which provided respite for carers.
+Written information was available to direct carers to the various avenues of support available to them.